ualberta-mueller-group/MCGS/docs/development-notes.md

     - The methods of the `db_game_generator` interface are analogous to those of `move_generator`s.
 You may be able to reuse `gridlike_db_game_generator<Game_T, Generator_T>` for your game.
+    - The `grid_generator` should generate each game such that all immediate child positions in the search tree (those reachable by 1 move) will have been previously generated.
+This is not a hard requirement, but will speed up database generation
+    - Implementing methods `game::_normalize_impl` and
+    `game::_undo_normalize_impl` for your game may reduce the size of the database, and the time required to generate it
+    - You can add impartial games to the database, but currently they will be treated like partizan games.
+Their entries will only be used by the minimax search of `sumgame`, and will contain outcome classes and not nim values

 Recompile, delete `database.bin`, then re-run MCGS, i.e. `./MCGS ""` (note the empty game string).
 This will re-generate the database.
 Now `sumgame` solve